pixelpost/pixelpost/ReadMe.txt

 FIRST INSTALL
 -------------------------------------------------------------------------

-Please read the file "ReadMe_install.txt" in the directory /doc
+Please read the file "install.html" in the directory /doc

 -------------------------------------------------------------------------
 UPGRADE
 -------------------------------------------------------------------------

-Please read the file "ReadMe_upgrade.txt" in the directory /doc
+Please read the file "upgrade.html" in the directory /doc

 Please note that PixelPost now does not use anymore CSS-classes with "_", so check your templates and change "_" to "-"